dspeyer/dspeyer.github.io/magic.md

 Most magically created bodies have vulnerabilities, determined by what class of spirit would inhabit them.

 A generic CR X spirit inhabiting a magically created body has ability scores 8+X, base attack X/2 and X ranks in all thematically relevant skills.
 Generic bodies have a 1d6 bludgeoning natural weapon, or 1d8 slashing for infernals or aberrations.
 Fire elemental's natural weapons do an additional 1d6 fire damage.
+Created bodies take no damage from piercing weapons and half damage from slashing weapons, because they're held together by magic and not physical forces.

 ## Celestials